-The results for the year show an operating profit before exceptional items and share of associates and joint ventures (loss)/profit after tax of £294.7m (2015: £417.2m).
+The results for the year show an operating loss before exceptional items and share of associates and joint ventures (loss)/profit after tax of £(137.1)m (2015: £418.7m profit).
 Of this, £250.0m (2015: £384.3m) is generated by Yorkshire Water's regulated water business.
 Note 3 to the financial statements shows the profit split by segment.
+In the year there has been a significant movement in the finance income and costs which has had a favourable impact of £502.2m on the reported position.
+Further details are given in the next section.